Graduate Faculty Rules and Regulations

 D. To recommend to the Chancellor, for presentation for approval to the General Faculty, names of acceptable candidates for graduate degrees.

-A. The membership of the Graduate Faculty shall consist of the following: The President of the University of Missouri and the Chancellor, the Provost,the Vice Provost and Dean of College of Engineering and Computing, the Vice Provost and Dean of College of Arts, Science, and Business, the Vice Provost for Research, the Vice Provost for Graduate Studies, the Vice Provost for Academic Affairs, and the Vice Provost for Undergraduate Studies, Chairs of Departments authorized to offer graduate degree programs and/or graduate courses, and other members of the faculty at Missouri University of Science and Technology who are accepted under the rules of the Graduate Faculty to assume the responsibilities and authorities delegated to it.
+A. The membership of the Graduate Faculty shall consist of the following: The President of the University of Missouri System, the Chancellor, the Provost and Executive Vice Chancellor for Academic Affairs, the Vice Provost and Dean for College of Engineering and Computing, the Vice Provost and Dean of College of Arts, Science, and Business, the Vice Chancellor of Research and Dean of Graduate Studies, the Vice Provost for Academic Support, Chairs of Departments authorized to offer graduate degree programs and/or graduate courses, and other members of the faculty at Missouri University of Science and Technology who are accepted under the rules of the Graduate Faculty to assume the responsibilities and authorities delegated to it.

 Graduate Faculty membership will be approved automatically for those newly hired at a position of Assistant Professor or higher and holding the highest degree ordinarily awarded in the candidate's field.
 Their membership will be subject to reappointment regulations (Article IV.D.).